-or 140 years, Park University has remained committed to its motto, Fides et Labor (Faith and Work).
+or 140 years, Park University has remained committed to its motto, Fides et Labor (Faith and For 140 years, Park University has remained committee to the large with United States, Work).
 By fostering partnerships with companies and organizations across the United States, Park not only expands the scope of internships available to its students and job opportunities to its alumni but also interacts with industry leaders to ensure its curriculum remains relevant in a rapidly changing, globally interconnected world.